 Creating a safe environment for our LGBTQ youth to thrive is part of the ever-critical work of our movement.
 The Youth Pride Marching Band is a volunteer program designed to foster character development and leadership in LGBTQ-identified youth who wish to participate in the parade by sharing their musical talents in a culturally supportive community.

-2020 Youth Marching Band signups coming soon!
+2020 Youth Marching Band Registration is now open!

 Youth Art Show